Thank you for purchasing our High Angle CV Boot Kit!

 - With the CV joint extended to its middle position, slide the high angle CV boot over the inner joint case and place directly on top of the CV joint (or the remaining section of original CV boot).
 Be sure the boot’s inner (larger) flange is placed in the joint (or boot) groove that will retain the boot in position.

 - Slide the outer flange (small) of the high angle boot over the axle shaft until the boot rests in a neutral position (no tension on boot in either direction).
 This may place the outer flange in the original machined landing on the axle shaft, or this may require that the outer flange is set past the original machined landing (which is OK).
+At a neutral position, the boot bellows will still contact each other, this is OK.
+Also be sure that at full extension of the CV joint, the boot will not be stretched to its length limit, this could cause tearing under full suspension travel.
+See illustration.

 - Using a tensioning tool, install and tighten the provided CV boot clamps on each end of the high angle CV boot.
 Ensure that the CV boot will hold firmly in position.